Martha Ballard: Diary

+Representations in Media

+Legacy

+Ballard's obituary was published on June 9, 1812, in the American Advocate and simply stated:

-A Midwife's Tale
+A Midwife's Tale, by Laurel Thatcher Ulrich (1989)

 For many years, Martha Ballard's diary was not considered to be of scholarly interest since it was generally dismissed as repetitive and ordinary.
-However, historian Laurel Thatcher Ulrich saw potential in the diary, realising how rare Ballard's first-hand account was after having researched a previous book on women in early New England.
+However, historian Laurel Thatcher Ulrich saw potential in the diary, realizing how rare Ballard's first-hand account was after having researched a previous book on women in early New England.
 After eight years of research, Ulrich produced A Midwife's Tale: The Life of Martha Ballard based on her diary, 1785–1812.
 Each chapter in A Midwife's Tale represents one aspect of the life of a woman in the late 18th century.
 The overriding theme is the nature of women's work in the context and community.
 Ulrich stated that:

 Supporting documents construct Ulrich's interpretation of terse and circumspect diary entries, dealing with medical practice and the prevalence of violence and crime.
 In "A Midwife’s Tale", Ulrich highlights ten key entries from Martha's diary.
 Ulrich places these entries in a historical context, elevating a seemingly-ordinary woman's life into a key figure of Kennebec.

-Reviews
+Reception

 The book received a positive critical response and was praised for its insight into the lives of 18th-century women and life in early New England.
 In 1991, A Midwife's Tale received the Pulitzer Prize, the Bancroft Prize, the John H. Dunning Prize, the Joan Kelly Memorial Prize in Women's History, the Berkshire Conference of Women Historians Book Prize, the Society for Historians of the Early Republic Book Prize, the William Henry Welch Medal of the American Association for the History of Medicine, and the New England Historical Association Award.

+PBS Documentary

 In 1997, the PBS series The American Experience aired A Midwife's Tale.
 This documentary film was based upon Ulrich’s book, and Ulrich served as a consultant, script collaborator, and narrator for the film.
 It was directed by Richard P. Rogers, and produced by Laurie Kahn-Leavitt.
 Actress Kaiulani Lee played Martha Ballard.
 Lee is a direct descendant of the Sewall family of Maine, members of Ballard's community.
 It was funded in part by the National Endowment for the Humanities.
 When filming the series, details were given close attention.
 The production crew chose King's Landing Historical Settlement in Fredericton, New Brunswick, and Historic Richmond Town on Staten Island to capture Maine's three seasons: "black flies, snow and mud."
 The actors wore mud-soaked shoes below historically-accurate costumes, and replicas were made of the hand sewn booklets that formed the diary, so that Lee could write in them.
 The music in the film, played by the ensemble Orison, included shape note singing by the Word of Mouth Chorus.